 Also, find a student pub!
 It’s the most friendly place I’ve come across and great to meet locals.
 Drinking there is good, working there is even better for meeting people.

-Do you remember what you found the most challenging to adjust to during your initial time in Sweden?
+Do you remember what you found the most challenging to adjust to after moving to Sweden from the UK?

 Swedes are not very considerate (not saying this as a woman, but as a person!) – not holding the door for the person behind you, not saying thank you, stopping in a doorway to check the phone without realizing/caring that your blocking the door for others, not queuing if there is no numbered ticket system (yes, very British I know!).